ps4star/FSE/ref.md

 ```

 #### Constant Properties
 Whenever a constant is defined, additional constants with the same name, but with special prefixes (think of them like sister constants) are added to the const table as well.
+Constant properties are used to get the length of constants (getln@myConst), and, for list constants, the element stored at a specified index (indexat(index)@myConst).

 Constant properties example
 ```